FirdawsYasmin/NoSQL_mongoDB/mongoDB.md

 There is no real structure for a collection as they are schemaless.

+### Documents

+In mongoDB data is stored as Bson Documents.

+Bson is a binary representation of a Json.

+**Fun fact**: _The max size of a mongoDB document is 16mb._

 ### Node

 A mongodb node is one server or machine in the database system.